 - Full Moon – up to 0.3 lx

-The illumnance provided by light source on a surface perpendicular to the direction to the source is a measure of the strength of that sources as perceived from that location.
+The illuminance provided by the light source on a surface perpendicular to the direction to the source is a measure of the strength of that sources as perceived from that location.
 For instance, a star of apparent magnitude 0 provides 2.08 microlux at the Earth’s surface.
 A barely perceptible magnitude 6 star provides 8 nanolux (Schyler, 2009).
-Comparing it to the Sun being on very opposite end of this line the solar illuminance constant is equal to 129000 lx.
-A real value of solar illuminance varies due to atmospheric conditions, latitude and period of the year.
+Comparing it to the Sun being on the very opposite end of this line the solar illuminance constant is equal to 129000 lx.
+The real value of solar illuminance varies due to atmospheric conditions, latitude and period of the year.

 The outdoor light level is approximately 10000 lx on a clear day.
-In the building close to window the light level may be reduced to approximately 1000 Lux.
-In the middle area its may be as low as 25-50 lx.
-Additional lightning equipment if often necessary to compensate the low levels.
+In the building close to the window the light level may be reduced to approximately 1000 Lux.
+In the middle area, it may be as low as 25-50 lx.
+Additional lighting equipment is often necessary to compensate for the low levels.
 The common light level is in the range 500-1000 lx depending on the activity.
-For precision and detailed works the light level may even approach 1500-2000 lx.
+For precision and detailed works, the light level may even approach 1500-2000 lx.

 The recommended light level in different workspaces varies according to the needs and it states as per the examples below:

 - Supermarkets – 750 lx